The Bad Kids (TV series)

 The Bad Kids (隐秘的角落 (Yǐnmì De Jiǎoluò)) is a 2020 Chinese streaming television series that premiered on iQiyi on June 16, 2020, which tells a story of the web of consequences birthed among different families after three children accidentally film a murder.
 It is directed by Xin Shuang, and features an ensemble cast that includes Qin Hao, Wang Jingchun, Zhang Songwen, Liu Lin and Lu Fangsheng, with special starring by Rong Zishan, Shi Pengyuan and Wang Shengdi.

 The series was adapted from Zijin Chen's 2014 novel, Bad Kid (坏小孩).
-It is the second drama as part of iQiyi's Light On Theater (迷雾剧场), after Kidnapping Game.
+It is the second drama as part of iQiyi's Mist Theater (迷雾剧场), after Kidnapping Game.

 Plot

 Fifteen-year-old Zhu Chaoyang is a young boy who excels academically, but he is detested by others for his cold demeanor.
 His parents are divorced and he is generally left to fend for himself.
 His mother, Zhou Chunhong, is often gone for work at a resort.
 He has a poor relationship with his father, Zhu Yongping, his step-mother, Wang Yao, and his half-sister, Zhu Jingjing.

 Chaoyang is approached by Yan Liang, his former primary school acquaintance.
 Liang introduces Chaoyang to a younger girl named Yue Pu (nicknamed Pupu).
 The two escaped from a welfare house.
 Liang's father was a criminal and former drug addict who now lives in a mental hospital.
 Pupu is an orphan who needs 300,000 yuan to treat her younger brother's leukemia.
 Chaoyang agrees to let them stay in his apartment while his mother is at work.

 Chen Guansheng is a police officer about to retire.
 He arrested Liang's father years ago and, as a result, he feels a bit of responsibility for Liang.
 Guansheng is on the trail of Liang and Pupu, but consistently one step behind.

 Zhang Dongsheng is a teacher whose wife, Xu Jing, wants a divorce.
 He takes his in-laws to Mount Liufeng and asks them to help him fix his marriage, but they refuse.
 Enraged, Dongsheng pushes them off a cliff to their deaths.
 The three kids accidentally record this crime while visiting the mountain to take pictures.
 The trio decide to trade the footage with Dongsheng in exchange for 300,000 yuan.
 Dongsheng says he doesn't have the money but offers them 30,000 yuan upfront with payments to come later.